kungsleden hike

 We wake up early and after cup of coffee we pack everything again and hike on.
 Another beautiful descent follows and it takes us to Servestugan, the next one of the Kungsleden huts.
 Here we refill our water bottles and after the hut another climb takes us to the next mountain.
 The descent to the next hut, the Tärnasjöstugorna, is long and steep.
 I begin to feel the fatigue in my body, but we don’t feel like putting up the tent near the hut, so we decide to walk a little further along the shores of Lake Tarnasjön.
 However, no good camping site presents itself and at a certain point I almost collapse because of exhaustion.

 Eventually we reach a bay covered with stones one and a half hours after the last hut.
 It is not ideal, but we decide to spend the night here.
 We are just in the tent when a major thunderstorm begins.
 The storm is not mild and right above us.
 It is thundering and lightning and we are right in the middle of it.
 I’m really terrified because we are extremely vulnerable in our tent.
-I crawl next to David and bury my face in his chest to avoid having to see the almost nonstop lightning.
 After a good two hours the thunderstorm is over and we fall asleep.
-A very restless sleep.
+It will remain to be a very restless night.

 Onwards to Norra Storfjället